Conspiracy theories about the death of Diana, Princess of Wales: Security service connections

 Theorists have alleged that the driver of the Mercedes-Benz W140, Henri Paul, was in the pay of a national security service, though different versions of the allegation name the country of the security service alternately as Britain, France or the United States.
-Evidence purported to support this arises mainly from money in his possession at the time of his death and his personal wealth.
+Evidence purported to support this arose mainly from money in his possession at the time of his death, and his personal wealth.
 These allegations are covered in chapter four of the Operation Paget criminal investigation report.
-Mohamed Al-Fayed claims that Henri Paul was working for MI6 and that they set him up.
+Mohamed Al-Fayed claimed that Henri Paul was working for MI6 and that they set him up.
 The inquiry found no evidence Henri Paul was an agent for any security service.

 Blood samples

 Another allegation concerns the reliability of blood tests carried out, which indicated Paul had been drinking before he took the controls of the car.
-The French investigators' conclusion that Paul was drunk was made on the basis of an analysis of blood samples, which were said to contain an alcohol level that (according to Jay's September 1997 report) was three times the French legal limit.
+The French investigators' conclusion that Paul was drunk was made on the basis of an analysis of blood samples, which were said to contain an alcohol level that was more than three times the French legal limit.
 This initial analysis was challenged by a British pathologist hired by Al-Fayed.
 In response, French authorities carried out a third test, this time using the more medically conclusive vitreous fluid from inside the eye, which confirmed the level of alcohol measured by blood and also showed Paul had been taking antidepressants.

-It has been claimed that the level of alcohol reported to have been found in Paul's blood was inconsistent with his sober demeanour, as captured on the CCTV of the Ritz that evening.
+It has been claimed that the level of alcohol reported to have been found in Paul's blood was inconsistent with his sober demeanor, as captured on the CCTV of the Ritz that evening.
 Robert Forrest, a forensic pathologist, said that an alcoholic like Paul, with a higher tolerance for alcohol, would be able to appear more sober than he actually was.
 The families of Dodi Fayed and Henri Paul did not accept the findings of the French investigation.

-It was disclosed in 2006 that Lord Stevens had met with Paul's elderly parents telling them that their son was not drunk.
+It was disclosed in 2006 that Lord Stevens had met with Paul's elderly parents and told them that their son was not drunk.
 Just prior to Stevens's appearance at the inquest, a source close to Stevens stated that this inconsistency could be explained as him being "considerate" and "sensitive" towards the elderly couple, an assessment Scott Baker suggested might be credible in his opening comments to the jury.
 Under cross-examination at the British inquest in 2008, Stevens denied "deliberately misleading" Paul's parents and said that the chauffeur's condition at the time of the crash did not match the police's definition of being drunk, which he said relied upon someone's physical responses.
-Stevens said that the available evidence suggested Paul had consumed only two alcoholic drinks, but this was not necessarily all that Paul had consumed, and that he was indeed "under the influence" of alcohol at the time of the crash.
+Stevens said that the available evidence suggested Paul had consumed only two alcoholic drinks, but this was not necessarily all that Paul had consumed, and that he was "under the influence" of alcohol at the time of the crash.
 An expert cited in the report estimated that Paul had drunk the equivalent of five measures of Ricard, his favourite liquorice-flavoured French aperitif, before driving.